petewilkins/CV/README.md

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver
 - Aspiration to software craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, Javascript, Node.js
 - Rspec, Jasmine, Mocha

 #### University of Bristol (September 2009 to July 2013)

 - Masters of Engineering in Electronic and Communications Engineering
 - Graduated with a 2:1, earning a first in my thesis
-- Thesis: Improving error resilience in HEVC (H.265) through edge direction based redundancy
+- Thesis: Improving error resilience in H.264 video sequences through edge direction based redundancy
 - Subjects studied: Image and Video coding, Speech and Audio processing, Advanced Mobile Radio techniques, Advanced Networks, Human-Computer Interaction, Mobile communications, Digital Filters and Spectral Analysis, Software Engineering in C and C++.

 ## Experience